 Variations Across Decks: Deeper Meanings

-Essential Symbols in The Tower Card: A comprehensive breakdown of symbolic elements across major tarot traditions and their practical interpretations.
+Essential Symbols in The Tower Card: A comprehensive breakdown of symbolic elements across tarot traditions and their practical interpretations.

 SymbolTraditional MeaningModern InterpretationDeck Variations